pwilmart/Sea_lion_urine_SpC/README.md

 We have 3/4 of the identifications falling inside of the zero Da delta mass window.
 Surprisingly, we have more identifications **without an accurate mass** than there were in the one Da delta mass window.
 There are mostly 2+ and 3+ peptides with far fewer 4+ peptides.
 This is pretty typical for trypsin digests.
 We have appreciable numbers of semi-trpytic and oxidized Met identifications.
 The concern with not including these peptide forms in the search settings is that their relative fractions per sample may not be the same between different samples/conditions.
 Ignoring them could introduce some bias into the measurements.

+> I repeated the analysis using a combined Pacific walrus and Weddell seal database instead of the Sea lion database to see the actual effect of database choice.
+All processing was the same as detailed above.
+The decrease in identified PSMs was quite dramatic.
+There were 142,317 PSMs, only 0.57 times as many.

 ---

 ## <a name="protein_inference"></a> Protein inference